-Initial actions
+Initial Actions

-- On presentation, place a surgical mask on the patient and immediately direct them to a single room (whether or not respiratory symptoms are present). - Immediately contact your state/territory public health unit/communicable disease branch if you encounter a suspected case for advice.
+- On presentation, place a surgical mask on the patient and immediately direct them to a single room, with negative pressure air-handling if available (whether or not respiratory symptoms are present). - General practitioners referring suspected cases should have already contacted your state/territory public health unit or communicable disease branch.
+Your emergency department should have been notified if a suspected case is being transferred to your hospital. - If a suspected case self presents to your emergency department, immediately contact your state/territory public health unit or communicable disease branch.